Field Biology and Spanish in Costa Rica

 Your host family will meet you after your arrival from the San Jose airport.
 They will help you become familiar with the area, particularly the area around the school.
 During your two weeks at the ACCE language school, host families provide you with breakfast and dinner, but not lunch.
 You may either buy foods at a local grocery store for making cold lunches, or purchase snacks at the ACCE cafeteria.

 Costa Rica is a safe country, and you are encouraged to travel on your own.
 In addition to independent exploration, optional excursions are available.
-The first is to Jaco Beach on the Sunday, July 7, after the first week of Spanish lessons.
+Students can choose to visit Jaco Beach on Sunday, July 6, after the first week of Spanish lessons.
 The Monteverde Cloud Forest offers optional zipline tours of the tropical canopy.
 The services at La Selva biological station include optional wildlife and birding tours.

-The Field Biology course begins on the Nicoya Peninsula, at Palo Verde—an Organization of Tropical Studies research and teaching site.
-You travel from Hotel Los Volcanes to the Pacific-side Guanacaste Province.
+The Field Biology course heads to the Nicoya Peninsula, at Palo Verde—an Organization of Tropical Studies research and teaching site on Friday July 18.
+You travel from Monteverde to the Pacific-side Guanacaste Province.
 Here, you will investigate some of the thirteen different habitats, including mangrove and swampy forests, salty and freshwater marshes, and dryland forests.
 The marsh in front of the field station is an important feeding ground for 60 species of resident and migratory water birds.
 You will also take a boat tour of the Tempisque River to observe nesting waterfowl.
 Bring a small pair of binoculars if you have one!

 La Selva Reserve

-WEEK THREE: Spanish Classes at ACCE and biology classes with the OIEC instructor continue with the same schedule as the previous week: Spanish classes Mon-Thurs.
+Week Two: Spanish Classes at ACCE and biology classes with the OIEC instructor continue with the same schedule as the previous week: Spanish classes Mon-Thurs.
 7:30 AM; Biology classes on Tue Thurs starting at 2 pm.
 On Monday at noon, the group will travel via public bus to the artisan village of Sarchi.
 On Wednesday, an ACCE bus will carry the group to Zooave, and Thursday, between 12 and 2 pm, the ACCE school will provide a cooking class to deepen the experience of the culture.
 A farewell party on Friday, July 12 at 6:30 pm will provide a last opportunity for students and teachers of ACCE to converse.
-The following day, students may choose to participate in a full-day excursion to Poas Volcano and La Paz Waterfall at a cost of $85
+On Sunday, students participate in an included full-day excursion to Poas Volcano and La Paz Waterfall.

 Questions?
 Contact your Oregon International Education Consortium Representative: